twosixlabs/armory/docs/scenarios.md

 * **Description:**
 In this scenario, the system under evaluation is an object detector.
 * **Datasets:**
-  * Armory includes two datasets for object detection:
+  * Armory includes two datasets for object detection (besides CARLA object detection which has its own [scenario](#carla-multimodal-object-detection-updated-october-2022)):
     * [xView](https://arxiv.org/pdf/1802.07856) comprises 59k/19k train and test
 images (each with dimensions 300x300, 400x400 or 500x500) and 62 classes
     * [APRICOT](https://arxiv.org/pdf/1912.08166.pdf), which includes over 1000 natural images with physically-printed adversarial patches, with ten MS-COCO classes as targets